futurewebprogramming/Full-Stack-Web-Development/HTML-Complete-Course-2023/Lecture-03/README.md

 # Lecture -03

-## What are Comments?
-How to Write Comments in HTML ? 👇
+## We will Discuss Headings, Paragraph, Pre Tag, Horizontal Line and Comments? 👇

 > HTML comments are not displayed in the browser, but they can help document